queelius/algebraic_hashing/README.md

 Description
 -----------

-We implement two data structures that implement the abstract data type of perfect hash functions.
+We implement two data structures that model the concept of perfect hash functions.
 We denote them respectively by `phf` and `phf_lvl2`.
 For small sets, `phf` is more memory efficient and provides faster queries.
 However, construction can be very slow for larger sets.
-In this case, `phf_lvl2` should provide much faster constructions, at the cost of slightly slower look-up times and more in-place memory requirements.
+`phf_lvl2` provides much faster constructions at the cost of slightly slower queries and more in-place memory requirements.
 However, it is still quite fast and memory-efficient.

 Memory efficiency